n8willis/opentype-shaping-documents/opentype-shaping-hangul.md

 compound forms that concatenate two or three basic jamo.

-A **syllable** is formed by arranging a sequence of jamo into its appropriate square-block form.
-The horizontal and vertical positioning of each jamo in the block depends on the content of the syllable.
-The exact shape and proportions of each jamo will also vary with its final position in the block.
+A **syllable** is formed by arranging a sequence of jamo into its appropriate square-cell form.
+The horizontal and vertical positioning of each jamo in the cell depends on the content of the syllable.
+The exact shape and proportions of each jamo will also vary with its final position in the cell.

 Valid syllables must be either of the form "**`L`**,**`V`**" or of the form "**`L`**,**`V`**,**`T`**".
 That is, each syllable must begin with one leading